kinghos/UniNotes/Part IA/Digital Electronics/Supervision Notes.md

 - Using a Mealy machine can reduce the amount of states needed, i.e. less FFs.
 - Gray's code can simply be done with 2 FFs
 - Carry select -> run both 0 and 1 carry outs into the next stage, then choose which path to take based on the actual carry out once calculated

+Only one thing crossed out in a cell in an implication table is enough to disregard the cell.
+You can use formulas without deriving them
+Consider if the circuit is not grounded - it must be a full loop for current to flow.

+Architecture specifies the quantity and size of registers - do not conflate with architectural state.
+Architecture is essentially a blueprint of a chip.
+Microarchitecture is an implementation of said architecture.
+Caveats of pipelining
+- branching

+Consider the bounce of switches.